Featured in the LCT Magazine: Details Make Operator Stand Out

 Best marketing strategy: "Being involved with the community is number one.
 I meet a lot of people going to charity events.
 When you're at something like a charity golf tournament, you can make fun of each other's golf swings.
 I don't sit there as a salesperson to sell my company.
 I chat with everyone about other things, and then business comes up eventually.
 Also, I have built a company of good people [who] defines my business and reputation, which brings good word-of-mouth."

 Biggest success: Super Bowl and the Republican National Convention

 "The Super Bowl was a trial; we made mistakes, rented too many cars, paid for too many permits, the decisions for overhead were made incorrectly, but I didn't know what was coming at us.
 We modified things for the RNC.
 We made a list of things that we screwed up for the Super Bowl and made sure we didn't repeat them at the RNC.
 I ended up with the accounts for Fox and Bloomberg, and it went great."

 Lessons learned: "Don't take things too personally."

-Keys to success: “Being hands on and making a client’s happiness my number one concern.
-In this game, offense always wins and defense loses.
-If there’s a problem, you have to handle it right then and there.
-I will call the client to address the situation before they call me.”
+Keys to success: "Being hands-on and making a client's happiness, my number one concern.
+In this game, the offense always wins, and the defense loses.
+If there's a problem, you have to handle it right then and there.
+I will call the client to address the situation before they call me."